-- Does it meet your recovery time objectives (RPOs)?
+- Whether it meets your recovery time objectives (RTOs)

-- Were there any errors or unexpected problems?
+- If there were any errors or unexpected problems

 If any issues arise, they should be documented and resolved as soon as possible.
 For example, if testing reveals repeated data corruption issues, IT managers should work to identify and troubleshoot the underlying causes.

 If your system allows it, backup virtualization enables you to boot your backup as a virtual machine.
-This provides the fastest access to your protected operating systems, applications and data, so that businesses can continue their critical operations through almost any disaster.
+This provides the fastest access to your protected operating systems, applications, and data, so businesses can continue their critical operations through almost any disaster.